(Inclusive of all taxes)

-Anyone who wishes to look good would want hair that is strong and healthy.
-Hair that is long, strong, and well-nourished is what everyone desires.
-Hair problems like weak hair, premature greying, hair fall, and pattern baldness can affect a person’s appearance.
-Those who suffer from hair problems look for various remedies to help them.
-Using herbal hair oil made from Ayurvedic ingredients is a natural way to keep hair healthy.
-Neelibhringadi Keram is an Ayurvedic hair oil that can help nourish your hair and make it healthy.
-You can buy Neelibhringadi Keram oil online from Kerala Ayurveda’s website.
+Hair is one of the most significant aspects of appearance, and hair that is strong and healthy on the inside appears lustrous on the outside.
+While it is natural for everyone to desire long, strong, and well-nourished hair, hai issues can affect a person’s appearance and confidence.
+Most hair problems have a variety of solutions like medication, lifestyle changes, oils, treatments, etc. Treating hair with herbal hair oil made from Ayurvedic ingredients is a natural way to keep hair healthy.
+Neelibringadi hair oil is an Ayurvedic hair oil that can help nourish your hair and make it healthy.
+You can buy Neelibringadi hair oil online from Kerala Ayurveda’s website.

-The ingredients of Neelibringadi Keram are vital in enhancing the health and strength of the hair.
-It has natural Ayurvedic anti-fungal and anti-dandruff properties that help keep the scalp healthy.
-Ayurveda prescribes Neelibhringadi Thailam to naturally strengthen the hair shaft and prevent the hair from becoming dry and brittle thereby preventing hair breakage and split ends.
-It contains ingredients traditionally known to prevent male pattern baldness.
+The ingredients used in Neelibringadi hair oil, like Indian gooseberry, coconut oil, cow milk, and buffalo milk are rich in nutrients that are vital in enhancing the health and strength of the hair.
+These ingredients are picked with utmost care and respect for tradition and the concoction is prepared using time-honoring methods.
+The ingredients are used for their natural and Ayurvedic anti-fungal and anti-dandruff properties.
+Ayurveda prescribes Neelibringadi Thailam to naturally strengthen the hair shaft and prevent the hair from becoming dry and brittle.
+This helps in preventing hair breakage and split ends.
+It also conditions the scalp to prevent dandruff.
+With its medicinal ingredients, it is traditionally used in the treatment of male pattern baldness.

-Regular usage of the hair oil helps to strengthen the roots.
+Regular usage of the hair oil helps strengthen the roots of the hair.
 The oil works at the level of the hair follicles to promote hair growth.
 The base oil used in preparing this herbal oil is coconut oil.
 Of all the oils used for hair care, coconut oil is the best for hair growth.
-The pure coconut oil used stops hair loss by preventing protein loss.
-It ensures the growth of long hair that is strong.
-It is a natural coolant and keeps the mind calm.
+The use of pure coconut oil helps reduce hair loss by preventing protein loss.
+It ensures the fresh growth of hair that is strong and therefore long.
+It is a natural coolant, which helps keep the mind calm.

 The Indigo plant